AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/landing-pages/personalizing-landing-pages/tokens-overview.md

 ## My Tokens {#my-tokens}

-My Tokens are defined within a program and begin with '{{my.' followed by the name you created for the token.
+My Tokens are defined within a program and begin with `{{my.` followed by the name you created for the token.
 Learn more about [My Tokens in a program](../../../../product-docs/core-marketo-concepts/programs/tokens/understanding-my-tokens-in-a-program.md).

 ## Member Token {#member-token}